influxdata/telegraf/plugins/processors/starlark/README.md

 ### TODO

-what if a metric deleted
+how to delete a metric?
 - must call Drop?
-- check returned values and autodrop
+- don't return: check returned values and autodrop

-what if a metric is copied
+how to copy a metric?
 - must call deepcopy()
 - returning multiple references is an error

+how to return multiple metrics?
+- return a list of metric

+how to create a new metric?

+fastest way to iterate?

+how to modify while iterating

+how to retain metrics/modify globals
+- global scope is froze

 ### Example